One of our favorite things to do as a family is go for drives.

 We had discovered a legit secret garden that had been abandoned.

-and began running along the path.
+and ran along the path.

-How could we not, the garden was practically begging us to explore her!
+How could we not?
+The garden was practically begging us to explore her!

 Immediately inside the garden, we smelled the most amazing aroma.

 It was gardenias, magnolias, wild roses, and pink mimosa all mixed together.

 The sun was setting, which meant things started

 getting slightly creepy, but we kept getting deeper into the garden.

 We discovered other gaudy statures that towered over other overgrown

 areas and deserted white-picked fences and monuments